 Compliance isn’t achieved overnight.
 Start now:

 Document all AI systems you develop, deploy, or use.
-Classify them according to the Act’s risk categories.
+Classify each against the Act’s risk categories - particularly Annex III’s high-risk categories.
+This classification review is the prerequisite for everything else.

 2. Gap Analysis